-- the market transparency reforms, which for GMRG involves the development of terms of reference for the biennial review on the growth in liquidity in wholesale gas and pipeline capacity trading markets; and
+- the development of the terms of reference for the Australian Energy Market Commission’s (AEMC) biennial review on the growth in liquidity in wholesale gas and pipeline capacity trading markets.

 the National Gas Objective, which is to:

 …promote efficient investment in, and efficient operation and use of, natural gas services for the long term interests of consumers of natural gas with respect to price, quality, safety, reliability and security of supply of natural gas.

 the Energy Council’s Vision for the Australian Gas Market, which is for